< Back

 • Fentanyl (Sublimaze) is the analgesic agent most frequently used in the ICU for routine pain management, procedural analgesia, and ICU sedation.

-• Fentanyl (Sublimaze) loading doses are typically 1-2 mcg/kg (25-100 mcg).
-Maintenance dosing can be 0.35-0.5 mcg/kg (25-50 mcg) every 30-60 minutes or 0.7-3 mcg/kg/hour (50-200 mcg/hour) via continuous infusion with as needed bolus administration.
+• Fentanyl (Sublimaze) loading doses are typically 1 to 2 mcg/kg (25 to 100 mcg).
+Maintenance dosing can be 0.35 to 0.5 mcg/kg (25 to 50 mcg) every 30 to 60 minutes or 0.7 to 3 mcg/kg/hour (50 to 200 mcg/hour) via continuous infusion with as-needed bolus administration.
 Dosing should not be weight-based in patients with obesity, and the maximum dose should be 10 mcg/kg/hour (700 mcg/hour).
-The onset of fentanyl (Sublimaze) is 1-2 minutes, and its duration is 30-60 minutes.
-It is metabolized hepatically (Tietze & Fuchs, 2021).
+The onset of fentanyl (Sublimaze) is 1 to 2 minutes, and its duration is 30 to 60 minutes.
+It is metabolized hepatically (Fuchs, 2024).

 Neuromuscular Blockade

-• severe ventilator dyssynchrony unresolved with sedative or analgesic medications
+• Severe ventilator dyssynchrony unresolved with sedative or analgesic medications

-• may avert lung overinflation and injury by preventing the patient from “stacking” breaths on top of the ventilator’s programmed respirations.
+• It may avert lung overinflation and injury by preventing the patient from "stacking" breaths on top of the ventilator's programmed respirations.

-• severe shivering related to therapeutic hypothermia secondary to cardiac arrest
+• Severe shivering related to therapeutic hypothermia secondary to cardiac arrest

-• protocols should be developed to guide the administration of NMBAs during therapeutic hypothermia (Renew et al., 2020)
+• Protocols should be developed to guide the administration of NMBAs during therapeutic hypothermia (Renew et al., 2020).

-• Patients with hepatic or renal failure are at greater risk of prolonged effects of NMBAs since they are eliminated through the liver and kidneys, except atracurium and cisatracurium (Nimbex).
+• Patients with hepatic or renal failure are at greater risk of prolonged effects of NMBAs since they are eliminated through the liver and kidneys, except atracurium (Tracrium) and cisatracurium (Nimbex).

 Sedation Scales

-By verifying the Richmond Agitation-Sedation Scale’s validity, Wesley and colleagues (2003) determined that objective and goal-directed sedation therapy in ICU patients is the recommended standard to avoid oversedation and promote early extubation.
-They also reinforced that interdisciplinary agreement for target levels of sedation allows the swiftest course of recovery.
-Sedation scales allow the staff to assess the patient and determine an objective measurement of sedation level to guide titration of medications according to the patient's conditions and goal-directed therapy (Sessler et al., 2002).
+By verifying the Richmond Agitation-Sedation Scale's (RASS) validity, Wesley and colleagues (2003) determined that objective and goal-directed sedation therapy in ICU patients is the recommended standard to avoid oversedation and promote early extubation.
+They also reinforced that interprofessional agreement for target levels of sedation allows the swiftest course of recovery.
+Sedation scales allow the staff to assess the patient and determine an objective measurement of sedation level to guide the titration of medications according to the patient's conditions and goal-directed therapy (Sessler et al., 2002).

-The most used sedation scales are the RASS and the Riker Sedation-Agitation Score (SAS), both equally effective in their guidance of patient sedation level (Reade & Finfer, 2014).
-The RASS values range across 10 variables from +4 to -5, with specific assessment guidelines for the evaluator scoring the patient.
-The expanded scale designates values for patients’ response to physical versus verbal response and assists the clinical team in titrating medications appropriately (Wesley et al., 2003).
+The most used sedation scales are the RASS and the Riker Sedation-Agitation Score (SAS), both equally effective in their guidance of patient sedation levels (Sessler et al., 2002).
+The RASS values range across ten variables from +4 to -5, with specific assessment guidelines for the evaluator scoring the patient.
+The expanded scale designates values for patients' responses to physical versus verbal responses and assists the clinical team in titrating medications appropriately (Wesley et al., 2003).

 RASS

-Sessler and colleagues (2002) designed the RASS and presented the scoring criteria as follows:
+Sessler and colleagues (2002) designed the RASS and presented the scoring criteria as follows.

 • 4 - Combative